Telenav/kivakit/documentation/developing/releasing.md

 #### 2.1 Preparing the Release Branch

-Double check for stray references to the previous version in pom.xml files
+1. Double check for stray references to the previous version in pom.xml files
+2. Run *kivakit-release.sh [kivakit-version]* again, and it will build the release

 #### 2.2 Updating Code Flowers